-- Space crotons 2 to 3 feet apart; allow more room for larger varieties.
-Ensure there is adequate room, at least 2 feet, between crotons and houses or other structures.
+- Space crotons one to three feet apart; allow more room for larger varieties.
+Ensure there is adequate room, at least two feet, between crotons and houses or other structures.
 Group crotons of similar variety for a larger splash of color, or group multiple varieties for a statement area in your yard.

 - Remove the croton from the container and gently separate the roots.
 Separating the roots allows them to take root in the new soil better.

-- Back fill the hole, and cover the rootball with about 1 inch of soil.
+- Backfill the hole, and cover the rootball with about one inch of soil.

 - Water the newly planted croton thoroughly, but do not overly wet the area.

 - Cut a segment from a healthy croton plant.
 The segment should have between three and five leaves.

 - Set the cutting in a glass of water.

 - Place the glass in a warm, bright location.

 - Replace water every three days or so.
 Expect roots in a few weeks.